liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 By abolishing private property, the guaranty of our freedom is also abolished:

 > What our generation has forgotten is that the system of private property is the most important guaranty of freedom, not only for those who own property, but scarcely less for those who do not.
 It is only because the control of the means of production is divided among many people acting independently that nobody has complete power over us, that we as individuals can decide what to do with ourselves.
-If all the means of production were vested in a single hand, whether it be nominally that of “society” as a whole or that of a dictator, whoever exercises this control has complete power over us.
+If all the means of production were vested in a single hand, whether it be nominally that of "society" as a whole or that of a dictator, whoever exercises this control has complete power over us.

 > The choice open to us is not between a system in which everybody will get what he deserves according to some absolute and universal standard of right, and one where the individual shares are determined partly by accident or good or ill chance, but between a system where it is the will of a few persons that decides who is to get what, and one where it depends at least partly on the ability and enterprise of the people concerned and partly on unforeseeable circumstances.
 > As the coercive power of the state will alone decide who is to have what, the only power worth having will be a share in the exercise of this directing power.

 There is no definite rules/principles that can be defined/agreed to.
 Thus the ruling of a planed society can only be coercive and in effect only selectively benefits the groups favored by the ruling party:

 > It does not free us from the necessity of deciding in every particular instance between the merits of particular individuals or groups, and it gives us no help in that decision.
 All it tells us in effect is to take from the rich as much as we can.
-But, when it comes to the distribution of the spoils, the problem is the same as if the formula of “greater equality” had never been conceived.
+But, when it comes to the distribution of the spoils, the problem is the same as if the formula of "greater equality" had never been conceived.

 > What standards we have are derived from the competitive regime we have known and would necessarily disappear soon after the disappearance of competition.
 What we mean by a just price, or a fair wage is either the customary price or wage, the return which past experience has made people expect, or the price or wage that would exist if there were no monopolistic exploitation.